 OKM is an ultra-modern, supra-regional competence centre for orthopaedics and spinal cord injuries, offering the entire range of orthopaedics.
 With over 10,000 operations a year, OKM is the largest specialist orthopaedics clinic in southern Germany and is continuing to grow.
 It is a certified maximum-care endoprosthetics centre and reference centre for replacement endoprosthetics.

 The Clinic for Endoprosthetics, General and Rheumatic Orthopaedics is certified as a maximum-care endoprosthetics centre.
-The medical director Prof. Bernd Fink is President of the Working Group for Endoprosthetics.
-Over 1,700 endoprostheses are implanted each year.
+The medical director Prof. Bernd Fink was from 2012 to 2014 President of the Working Group for Endoprosthetics.
+Over 2,000 endoprostheses are implanted each year.

 Prof. Max Haerle, medical director at the Clinic for Hand Surgery and Plastic Surgery and member of the European Wrist Arthroscopy Society Presidium, oversees the treatment of acute injuries and the modern treatment of chronic illnesses with around 1,500 interventions per year.